 ClubLink Sports Promotion Days

-The City of Rockingham conducts winter and summer sport and recreation promotion days at Rockingham City Shopping Centre and Secret Harbour Shopping Centre to assist local sport and recreation clubs to attract and register new participants, as well as helping to promote their club to the broader community.
+The City of Rockingham conducts winter and summer sport and recreation promotion days at four shopping centres across the City to assist local sport and recreation clubs to attract and register new participants, as well as helping to promote their club to the broader community.

-The ClubLink sports promotion days are held in August and February each year.
+The ClubLink sports promotion days are held in February and August each year.

-To register your interest, please contact the City’s Community Development Officer (Sport and Recreation) at email@example.com or (08) 9528 0399.
+To register your interest, please contact the City’s Community Development Officer (Sport and Recreation) on 9528 0333 or email firstname.lastname@example.org.

 ClubLink Annual Club Survey

-Each year the City’s Sport and Recreation team conducts a short club survey to gain important information from the more than 140 clubs throughout the City of Rockingham.
+Each year the City’s Recreation and Wellbeing team conducts a short club survey to gain important information from the more than 140 clubs throughout the City of Rockingham.

 The key reasons for conducting this survey are:

-- It allows the City to keep an up-to-date contacts database for clubs•It helps the City to understand more about your club
+- it helps the City to understand more about your club

-- Provides key information for the strategic and long-term planning the City undertakes regarding programming and infrastructure development; and
+- it provides key information for the strategic and long-term planning the City undertakes regarding programming and infrastructure development

-- Most importantly it helps the City to address any issues that appear to be affecting the clubs within the City of Rockingham.
+- it helps the City to address any issues that appear to be affecting the clubs within the City of Rockingham.

-If your club contact details change throughout the year, please contact the City’s Community Development Officer (Sport and Recreation) with the updated details at firstname.lastname@example.org or (08) 9528 0399.
+If your club contact details change throughout the year, please contact the City’s Community Development Officer (Sport and Recreation) with the updated details on 9528 0333 or email email@example.com.